humanitec/about/docs/roadmap.md

 ### General Availability of the Terraform Driver

 The [Humanitec Terraform driver](https://docs.humanitec.com/integrations/resource-drivers/terraform) allows for the provisioning of resources via Terraform.
-While the driver is currently experimental and not yet publicly available, we are actively working towards making it generally accessible to our users.
-Our aim is to improve the capabilities and stability of the Terraform driver, providing a dependable solution for managing infrastructure resources
+The current driver is experimental.
+This means that it is only made available to customers that we work especially closely with.
+The feedback we have received from these customers allows us to bring the Terraform Driver to General Availability.
+This means the driver works in a wide range of scenarios, reports errors well and is well documented.

 ## Next